vincracker/agent-contract/README.md

 # AgentChat Smart Contract

 This project implements a smart contract for managing chat interactions with an AI agent on the BSC blockchain.
-The contract allows users to purchase chat limits
+The contract allows users to purchase chat limits.

 ## Contract Features